-Following on from the playful success of the Shiny & Reflective Treasure Basket I decided to create another purposeful collection of objects to encourage AJ’s hands-on exploration of a fascination I have recently observed – at fourteen months she loves exploring everyday objects to see what sounds and noises they make.
+Following on from the playful success of our Shiny Baby Treasure Basket Ideas I decided to create another purposeful collection of objects to encourage AJ’s hands-on exploration of a fascination I have recently observed.
+It’s a baby treasure basket for exploring sounds.

-Into our basket went…
+Into our sound activities treasure basket went…

 Items to shake to make noise: